-Beverage of Choice: Whatever microbrew is in Kip’s fridge.
-After office hours, of course.
+Beverage of Choice: Whatever microbrew is in the office fridge, provided it’s not overly hoppy.
+After hours, of course.

-If I weren’t an Assistant Realtor, I would be: A fortuneteller.
+If I weren’t a Real Estate Broker, I would be: A fortuneteller.
 Or a hiking bum.

-Can’t Live Without: Oregon’s great outdoors, my bicycle (a circa 1980s Bianchi) and occasional philosophical waxing.
+Can’t Live Without: Oregon’s great outdoors, my electic bicycle and occasional philosophical waxing.

 Current Obsession: Real estate.
 Seriously!